spectivePer/Splits/Planning Docs/Final Documentation.md

 ### Summary

 Splits is an app that conveniently splits a bill, receipt, or payment among two or more people.
-Splits can scan your receipts importing item descriptions and prices automatically, and can refund your split host through ApplePay.
+Splits can scan your receipts importing item descriptions and prices automatically.

 ### Trello Board Link